egokick/openaivoicebot/readme.md

     "ELEVEN_LABS_API_KEY": "???"
 }
 ```
-and a gcp_credentials.json file and put it in the root directory
+and a gcp_credentials.json file and put it in the root directory.

 you won't have access to the voiceId I'm using for eleven labs.
 So you'll need to change the VOICE_ID in the text_to_speech.py file

 # Run the bot